Chef Dennis

 baked stuffed salmon with potatoes and green beans

-My creamy stuffed salmon is a great way to turn an ordinary night into a special occasion.
+My creamy crab stuffed salmon is a great way to turn an ordinary night into a special occasion.
 It’s also the perfect dish for entertaining as it can be made up ahead of time and cooked before your guests arrive.

 You may also try stuffing a whole side of salmon and roasting it for a buffet.
 It will look spectacular!
-Serve it with a squeeze of lemon juice, lemon wedges or grated lemon zest and enjoy.
+Serve it with a squeeze of lemon juice, lemon wedges, or grated lemon zest and enjoy.

 Recipe FAQ’s: